biarms/mysql/README.md

  * Supports: arm/linux
 ```

-Notices that these images are build on top of official docker images (debian for mysql-server 5.5 and ubuntu for mysql-server 5.7), and offer the same 'docker-entry-point' functionality as the official images (including the MYSQL_ROOT_PASSWORD_FILE usefull for docker swarm).
+Notices that these images are build on top of official docker images (resin/raspbian for mysql-server 5.5 and ubuntu for mysql-server 5.7), and offer the same 'docker-entry-point' functionality as the official images (including the MYSQL_ROOT_PASSWORD_FILE usefull for docker swarm).
 By the way, the docker-entry-point.sh file embedded in this image is directly downloaded from the official mysql docker repository.

 Conclusions:
 - The 5.7 image was designed to be compliant with arm32v7, and therefore, should be able to run on Raspberry Pi (2 and 3), Odroid, Orange PI, etc. But NOT with a Raspberry Pi 1.